gomamon/UnityGame_SuperRabbit/README.md

 STORY
 =====
-This story is about a little rabbit without an ear.
-Other rabbits harass player rabbit, because he is different from others.
-One day this rabbit heard that his father, a super rabbit, is in danger.
-So he makes ears and starts a Journey to find his father.
+This story is about a little rabbit without an ear.\n Other rabbits harass player rabbit, because he is different from others.\n One day this rabbit heard that his father, a super rabbit, is in danger.\n So he makes ears and starts a Journey to find his father.\n

 How To play
 ===========

 ability
 -------
-Player can change the mass using super ear
+Player can change the mass using super ear\n
-'a' : fire
+'a' : fire\n
-'s' : water
+'s' : water\n
-'d' : grass
+'d' : grass\n

 Move
 ----
-arrow : moving
+arrow : moving\n
-space bar : jump
+space bar : jump\n

 Version
 =======